zecure/shadowd.zecure.org/content/tutorials/protect_applications.md

 <div class="note info">
 <h5>Test your rules!</h5>
 <p>It is possible that some rules have to be adjusted or added.
-To not scare away your visitors in such a case you should enable *observe* in the connector at the beginning of the deployment.
+To not scare away your visitors in such a case you should enable <i>observe</i> in the connector at the beginning of the deployment.
 This disables the protection and allows you to test the new rules.</p>
 </div>

 If the rules are tested and working well you should also delete the training data of the profile to clean up the database.